What are Anti-VEGF treatments?

 When will I recover?

 You can usually leave the hospital within an hour after the procedure.
 Depending on the type of anti-VEGF medication you receive, you may need several injections on a follow-up, monthly basis to stabilise your vision.
-These injections may continue for up to two years depending upon your treatment response.
+These injections may continue for two years or more depending upon your treatment response.

 What are the risks?